 Immigration and emigration

-Much of the migration in the Region is between the Nordic countries.
-The free labour market, closely related languages and Nordic rules for studying elsewhere in the Region make it easy to relocate.
+Much of the region’s migration is between the Nordic countries.
+The free labour market, closely related languages and Nordic rules for studying elsewhere in the region make it easy to relocate.

 The largest number of asylum seekers come to Sweden and Norway